Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Intrinsic Reconstruction and Inevitability

 \subsection{No Hidden Structure Principle}

 The preceding results show that filtered representations determine the recoverable interaction structure of a phase, and that boundary data records precisely the part that cannot be recovered globally.
-The final step is to show that nothing else remains invisible.
-Once the filtered representation category and its boundary stratification are fixed, every invariant feature of a phase is already determined.
+The final step is to identify the extent to which filtered representations and boundary data determine phase structure.
+Once the filtered representation category and its boundary stratification are fixed, the phase structure detectable within the reconstruction framework is already determined.

 \begin{theorem} Let $\mathcal P$ and $\mathcal P'$ be algebraic phases with equivalent filtered representation categories and identical boundary stratifications.
 Then $\mathcal P \simeq \mathcal P'$ up to intrinsic phase equivalence.
-In particular, every structural invariant of a phase is visible in its filtered representations together with its boundary data. \end{theorem}
+In particular, the structural invariants detectable within the reconstruction framework are visible in its filtered representations together with its boundary data. \end{theorem}

 \begin{proof} If $\Rep_f(\mathcal P)$ and $\Rep_f(\mathcal P')$ are equivalent and their boundary strata coincide, then intrinsic reconstruction applies on both sides and produces the same phase up to intrinsic equivalence.
-Any additional structure would contradict the uniqueness part of intrinsic reconstruction. \end{proof}
+Any additional boundary-detectable structure would contradict the uniqueness part of intrinsic reconstruction. \end{proof}

-\begin{corollary} Filtered representations together with boundary stratification form a complete invariant of algebraic phases. \end{corollary}
+\begin{corollary} Filtered representations together with boundary stratification form a reconstruction-complete invariant within the finite-depth framework of algebraic phases. \end{corollary}

 \begin{proof} By Theorem~\ref{thm:no-hidden-structure}, if two algebraic phases $\mathcal P$ and $\mathcal P'$ have equivalent filtered representation categories and the same boundary stratification, then they are intrinsically phase equivalent: